 We also have a small room separate from the main building which is known as ‘The Ink Room’.
 Here, adults will often work with small groups and peripatetic music teachers lead music lessons.

-The school day commences at 08.45, although on three days a week the school organises a ‘Walking Bus’ from the village hall at 08.35.
+The school day commences at 08.45, and the school organises a ‘Walking Bus’ from the village hall at 08.35 every morning.
 All pupils have a break in the morning, and Reception and Key Stage 1 children have a break in the afternoon.
-Lunch is from 12.00 – 13.00, where children can either have sandwiches or a hot school dinner.
+At lunch time children can either have sandwiches or a hot school dinner.

 The school has strong links with specialist teachers and every week specialist PE coaches from Premier Sport lead PE, a teacher from Norton Hill teaches the older classes French and a specialist music teacher teaches classes music and whole school singing.
 At set points in the year children also engage in sessions with theatre teachers from The Egg, where the children then perform their show, and a local artist who supports throughout Arts Week.

 The school runs a variety of extra-curriculum clubs, usually after school has finished at 15.20.
 We highly recommend that your child gets involved in these clubs: the more your child puts into school, the more they will get out.

 Overall, we aim to provide a calm and nurturing environment where the children can all thrive and be happy.